tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_workshop_activities.md

 In this section, we follow an inductive approach where you look at the three examples of each conceptual topic and decide which approach is best.

-{% include workshop_button.html title="Activity 6a: Comparing conceptual content" activity="conceptual_comparisons" button_type="warning" %}
+{% include workshop_button.html title="Activity 6a: Judge conceptual content and decide which is best" activity="conceptual_comparisons" button_type="warning" %}

 ## Part VII: Publishing API documentation